 \section{Introduction}

-Text-to-video (T2V) generative models \cite{mira, opensora, opensoraplan, animatediff, lavie, zeroscope, T2V-zero, magictime} have been developed rapidly recently.
-As the number of models continues to grow, there is an urgent need for evaluation methods that align with human perception, accurately reflecting the specific strengths and weaknesses of each model, thereby enabling community to adopt architectures that meet their requirements more easily.
+Text-to-video (T2V) generative models \cite{mira, opensora, opensoraplan, animatediff, lavie, zeroscope, T2V-zero, magictime} have developed rapidly recently.
+As the number of models continues to grow, there is an urgent need for evaluation methods that align with human perception, accurately reflecting the specific strengths and weaknesses of each model, thereby enabling the community to more easily select architectures that meet their requirements.

 However, the current T2V benchmarks \cite{FETV, ucf101, Make-a-video, MSR-VTT, Vbench, T2V-zero} primarily assess the capability of generating general videos instead of time-lapse videos, failing to reflect the extent of physical priors encoded by the models.
-Additionally, the evaluation metrics they use mainly focus on visual quality and textual relevance, from early metrics including FID \cite{FID}, FVD \cite{FVD}, and CLIPScore \cite{Clipscore} to more recent ones such as UMTScore \cite{FETV}, T2VQA \cite{T2VQA}, and UMT-FVD \cite{FETV}, almost all of which overlook two other crucial aspects of videos: metamorphic amplitude and temporal coherence.
+Additionally, the evaluation metrics they use mainly focus on visual quality and textual relevance, from early metrics like FID \cite{FID}, FVD \cite{FVD}, and CLIPScore \cite{Clipscore} to more recent ones like UMTScore \cite{FETV}, T2VQA \cite{T2VQA}, and UMT-FVD \cite{FETV}, all of which overlook two other crucial aspects of videos: metamorphic amplitude and temporal coherence.
 These limitations hinder the development of T2V models in generating videos with rich physical content.